 Mendez has spent the past year seeking answers on the pre-trial confinement of Pfc.
 Bradley Manning, who is accused of releasing classified information to WikiLeaks.
 He officially condemned the US for its treatment of Manning ten days ago.
 He tried to get access to Manning and have a “private, unmonitored and privileged” meeting.
 The US government would not grant him unimpeded access.

 The report touches on many of the ongoing human rights violations that need to be addressed.
 Sadly, the political climate in the US is likely to prevent any reasonable attention to these issues.
-The Republican Party is populated by individuals, who become hysterical at the mention of human rights.
-They often subscribe to the notion that giving victims of human rights violations attention is in effect giving them special rights.
-They also ignorantly believe that detention and torture are all part of keeping the homeland safe and thus any abuses are to be excused.
+The Republican Party is populated by individuals who become hysterical at the mention of human rights.
+They often subscribe to the notion that giving victims of human rights violations attention is, in effect, giving them special rights.
+They also ignorantly believe that detention and torture is all part of keeping the homeland safe and thus any abuses are to be excused.

 Meanwhile, the individuals that populate the Democratic Party do not have the political will to strongly put forward a counter-narrative.
 They either agree with most of the Republican Party’s stances on key issues of human rights or they do not wish to create problems for bureaucratic institutions in government that would be shaken up if they said anything.
 They waffle on taking stands because they think any effort will be obstructed by Republicans.
 And they refuse to challenge the Executive Branch because that would mean going against President Barack Obama, a Democratic president perceived by much of the base to be liberal on many of these issues.